Skip to Main Navigation

 Overview

-Located 500 km off the west coast of Africa, Cabo Verde is a ten-island archipelago, nine of which are inhabited.
-With a population of about 491,233 (2021 Census), only 10% of its territory is classified as arable land and mineral resources are limited.
+Located 500 km off the west coast of Africa, Cabo Verde is an archipelago comprising ten islands, nine of which are inhabited.
+With a population of approximately 491,233 (according to the 2021 Census), only 10% of its territory is classified as arable land, and mineral resources are limited.

-Until 2019, Cabo Verde was considered one of the champions among Sub-Saharan African countries in terms of poverty reduction and under the United Nations 2030 Agenda, reflected in the new Strategic Plan for Sustainable Development 2022-2026 (PEDS II), the Government set the goal of eradicating extreme poverty by 2026.
+Until 2019, Cabo Verde was regarded as a leader in poverty reduction among Sub-Saharan African countries.
+However, the country has faced challenges due to the impacts of COVID-19 and the crisis in Ukraine.
+Despite these setbacks, under the UN 2030 Agenda, which is reflected in the new Strategic Plan for Sustainable Development 2022-2026 (PEDS II), the government has set the ambitious goal of eradicating extreme poverty by 2026.

 Political Context

-Cabo Verde is considered an example of democracy in Africa, largely due to its political stability.
-Electoral processes have been held regularly, with peaceful alternation of power between the two major parties.
-The African Party for the Independence of Cabo Verde (PAICV) responsible for colonial liberation, of leftist ideology, governed for two 15-year periods (1975-1991 and 2001-2016).
-The Movement for Democracy (MpD), a liberal and right-wing party was re-elected for a five-year term in the legislative elections of April 2021.
+Cabo Verde is often regarded as a model of democracy in Africa.
+Electoral processes have been conducted regularly, allowing for the peaceful alternation of power between the two major parties.
+The African Party for the Independence of Cabo Verde (PAICV), governed for two consecutive 15-year periods (1975-1991 and 2001-2016).
+The Movement for Democracy (MpD), a liberal and right-wing party, was re-elected for a five-year term in the legislative elections held in April 2021, with Ulisses Correia e Silva reappointed as Prime Minister.
 The Independent and Democratic Cabo Verdean Union (UCID) represents the third political force in the country.

 Economic Overview